-STRKDX asked if the person (aged 18 or older) had ever been diagnosed as having had a stroke or transient ischemic attack (TIA or mini-stroke).
+STRKDX asked if the person (aged 18 or older) had ever been diagnosed as having had a stroke or transient ischemic attack (TIA or ministroke).
 Persons aged 17 or younger were coded as "Inapplicable" (-1).
-Beginning in 2008, the age of diagnosis for stroke or TIA (STRKAGED) is included in this file.
+The age of diagnosis for stroke or TIA (STRKAGED) is included in this file.
 This variable is top-coded to 85 years of age.